otichibueze/BakingTime/README.md

 # BakingTime

 Baking App that will allow resident baker-in-chief, Miriam, to share her recipes with the world.
-You will create an app that will let a user select a recipe and see video-guided steps for how to complete it.
+This app will let a user select a recipe and see video-guided steps for how to complete it.
 This app has adaptive UI for phone and tablet devices

 ## Screenshots
 ![alt text](https://github.com/otichibueze/BakingTime/blob/master/screenshots/b.png)